santorsm/cookie-stand/README.md

 26 Oct 20

 - Met with Ryan for some extra instruction.
 He helped me to amend this lab updating my loop and get set up for the next Salmon cookies activities

+28 Oct 20

+- Met with Bri for extra instruction.
+As no row was being added to my table.
+She pointed out the error in my HTML to correct the form and add the new store.
+We were unable to get the totals line to update